100-Devs-1-Game/Pong-Test-Run/docs/contributing.md

 - **Include test coverage.** Add unit tests or UI tests when possible.
 Follow existing patterns for implementing tests.

 - **Update the example project** if one exists to exercise any new functionality you have added.

-- **Add documentation.** Document your changes with code doc comments or in existing guides. :construction:( APPLIES TO US? )

 - **Update the CHANGELOG** for all enhancements and bug fixes.
 Include the corresponding issue number if one exists, and your GitHub username. (example: "- Fixed crash in profile view. #123 @jessesquires")